Pelux is build on top of multiple sources, they are described on an

 In case you want to build only the pelux base image, that can be done by removing qtauto suffix from the variant name.

-# For intel: TEMPLATECONF=`pwd`/sources/meta-pelux/conf/variant/intel source sources/poky/oe-init-build-env build # For rpi: TEMPLATECONF=`pwd`/sources/meta-pelux/conf/variant/rpi source sources/poky/oe-init-build-env build # For arp-intel: TEMPLATECONF=`pwd`/sources/meta-pelux/conf/variant/arp-intel source sources/poky/oe-init-build-env build
+# For intel: TEMPLATECONF=`pwd`/sources/meta-pelux/conf/variant/intel source sources/poky/oe-init-build-env build # For rpi: TEMPLATECONF=`pwd`/sources/meta-pelux/conf/variant/rpi source sources/poky/oe-init-build-env build # For arp: TEMPLATECONF=`pwd`/sources/meta-pelux/conf/variant/arp source sources/poky/oe-init-build-env build

 rpi variants, we support the following images: